Kitchen catcher

 • Fasten the lid to reduce odours.

-• To clean your green catcher, rinse with warm water and a biodegradable detergent.
+• To clean your kitchen catcher, rinse with warm water and a biodegradable detergent.

 Lining your green cart with compostable bags